JamesCookDev/JamesCookDev/README.md

 Hi, I'm James Cook Junior! 👋

-**`Back-End Developer & Aspiring DevOps`**
+**`Back-End Developer | DevOps Specialist in Training`**

 <p align="left">
   <a href="https://www.linkedin.com/in/devcook/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>
   <a href="mailto:devjamesjunior@email.com" target="_blank"><img src="https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white" /></a>
 </p>

-## 👨‍💻About Me
+## 👨‍💻 About Me

-Back-End Developer from Belém do Pará with experience in creating APIs and scalable services.
-Currently, I am expanding my work to the DevOps area, focusing on process automation, infrastructure as code (IaC) and CI/CD pipeline optimization to accelerate the delivery of high-quality software.
+I am a Back-End Developer based in Belém do Pará, with solid experience in creating robust APIs and scalable services.
+I am currently transitioning and deepening my knowledge in the DevOps area, with a strategic focus on process automation, Infrastructure as Code (IaC) implementation and CI/CD pipeline optimization.
+My goal is to accelerate the delivery of high-quality software, ensuring efficiency and security throughout the development cycle.

-* 🎓 Studying **Computer Science** at UNAMA.
+* 🎓 **Computer Science** student at UNAMA (University of the Amazon).
-* 🎓 Studying **Systems Analysis and Development** at UNIP.
+* 🎓 Student of **Systems Analysis and Development** at UNIP (Universidade Paulista).
-* 🚀 Passionate about solving problems and optimizing performance, I believe that DevOps culture is the way to deliver high-quality software in an agile and secure way.
+* 🚀Passionate about technical challenges and the continuous search for performance optimization, I firmly believe that DevOps culture is fundamental for the continuous delivery of excellent solutions, with agility and security.

 ## 🛠️ Skills and Technologies